bartekpacia/garden/posts/google-osbp-2024.md

 image: assets/google-ospb-2024/it_aint_much.jpg
 ---

-# I was awarded the Google Open Source Peer Bonus
+# I was awarded Google Open Source Peer Bonus

-A bit late, but I'm happy to share that I was awarded the Open Source Peer Bonus – a Google initiative that recognizes and awards people who contributed to open-source projects.
+A bit late, but I'm happy to share that I was awarded Open Source Peer Bonus – a Google initiative that recognizes people who contributed to open-source projects.

 ![](assets/google-ospb-2024/email.avif)